R12 (New York City Subway car): Description

 The R12s were numbered 5703–5802.
 They were the first mass-produced cars to feature electric door motors, as opposed to air-powered door motors (The R11/R34 prototypes were the very first cars with such features).

 The R12 was the first series of post-war subway cars for the IRT division, and the second series of post-war rolling stock overall, following the R10s built around the same time for the IND/BMT B Division.
 The two car types were very similar to each other, except that the R12s were smaller since they were built to meet A Division specifications.

 The R12s were the first "R" type contract order built for the A Division (referring to the practice of naming a car class by the letter "R" – which stands for rapid transit – followed by a number derived from the actual contract number).
 This practice originated from the R1 order built for the Independent Subway System.
 After the merger of the IRT, BMT, and IND in 1940, all subsequent subway car orders would follow the R contract.

-There were two versions of the R12s: Westinghouse Electric-powered cars (5703–5752) and General Electric-powered cars (5753–5802).
+There were two versions of the R12s: Westinghouse Electric (WE)-powered cars (5703–5752) and General Electric (GE)-powered cars (5753–5802).

 The R12s bore several schemes during their service lives.
 The cars were delivered in two-tone gray scheme with orange stripes, then a solid bright red, and finally, repainted into the MTA's silver with blue stripe scheme.
-In the mid-1960's, 5707 received an interior speckled green paint scheme.
+In the mid-1960s, 5707 received an interior speckled green paint scheme.

-Cars 5703-5737 had a different fluorescent tubing that permitted a brighter illumination than most later cars of this series, although 5742, 5756 and 5784 also received this (as well as R-14 5904).
+Cars 5703–5737 had a different fluorescent tubing that permitted a brighter illumination than most later cars of this series, although 5742, 5756, and 5784 also received this (as well as R14 5904).